-There are many terms in logistics to consider, such as last mile logistics and last mile delivery, but they end up sounding confusing because all freight has a last mile portion.
+There are many logistics terms to consider, such as last mile logistics and last mile delivery, but they end up sounding confusing because all freight has a last mile portion.
 It’s incredibly complex and subject to the unique view of each person and how they perceive the industry.
 Whether you are new to the transportation industry, are a seasoned veteran, or just want to better understand transportation and logistics terminology, this comprehensive reference guide is for you.
-The following is a list of widely used terms that will help you with deciphering freight bills, articles, comments, and communications made by transportation professionals and the mainstream media about everything transportation.
+The following is a list of widely used shipping terms that will help you with deciphering freight bills, articles, comments, and communications made by transportation professionals and the mainstream media about everything transportation.

-Transportation Terminology Glossary of Terms
+Transportation Terms Glossary

 Accessorial Charge: Amount billed for additional, supplemental or special services provided, usually a flat fee.
 Examples include Tarps, dunnage, layovers, detention, etc.